aurelien-dio/DIY-VPN-Guide/README.md

 ### Instance creation process

-In your cloud provider's dashboard (e.g., Scaleway), begin the process of creating a new instance with the following parameters:
+In your cloud provider's dashboard (e.g. Scaleway), begin the process of creating a new instance with the following parameters:

 *   **Instance type:** Select the most economical option, such as `DEV1-S`.
 *   **Region/Zone:** Choose the geographical location you need.
 For our example, this would be `Paris (PAR1)`.